 I, for instance, am very interested in people’s careers.
 So I often ask people I just met “What do you do?”
 But if you don’t really care about this stuff, by all means, don’t ask about it.
 Employ your own questions.

-2. Sharing Information
+Step 2: Sharing Information